Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Data Analysis and Decision Making Layer

-\textbf{AI-assisted preoperative planning can be an essential method to guarantee surgical success.} By the traditional way, surgeons prepare themselves for a surgical procedure by looking at medical records and images, such as CT and ultrasound of the concerned patient.
+AI-assisted preoperative planning can be an essential method to guarantee surgical success.
+By the traditional way, surgeons prepare themselves for a surgical procedure by looking at medical records and images, such as CT and ultrasound of the concerned patient.
 This medical imaging-based preoperative planning routine includes anatomical classification, detection, segmentation and registration \cite{186}.
 To ensure more accurate identification and classification of colon lesions and anatomical landmarks in colonoscopy images, Jheng et al. in \cite{188} developed a CNN-based algorithm to classify benign or malignant lesions of thyroid cancer in ultrasound images.
 Rubinstein et al. in \cite{194} applied an unsupervised learning approach to detect and localize prostate cancer foci in dynamic positron emission tomography (PET) images.
 To achieve this, they trained a deeply stacked convolutional autoencoder to extract statistical, kinetic biological and deep features from 4D PET images.
 Torosdagli et al. in \cite{197} developed a fully convolutional DenseNet-based automated image analysis software for mandible segmentation of cone-beam computed tomography (CBCT) images.
 A UDS-Net-based method was proposed in \cite{198} to segment teeth from dental CBCT images.
 The proposed method consists of a U-Net with a dense block, comprising multiple densely connected convolutional layers and spatial dropout.
 Furthermore, a novel 3D deep supervised densely network (3D-DSD Net) was proposed in \cite{199}.
 The proposed 3D-DSD Net consists of a U-Net with a dense block and additional skip connections, to execute CT data segmentation tasks of the small organs in the temporal bone.

 Besides all above, several HDT-based preoperative planning platforms have also been developed.
 For instance, an HDT-based remote surgical rehearsal platform was introduced in \cite{316} to improve surgical simulation experiences.
 This work proposed a novel robust auxiliary classifier GAN (rAC-GAN)-based intelligent prediction model to predict the pathology of lung cancer with pulmonary embolism, and combined mixed reality (MR) to project surgical navigation images.
 Furthermore, an HDT-based laparoscopic surgery assisting tool integrating AR and ML was developed in \cite{354}.